tidal3527/stable-research/docs/02-market-trends/01-stablecoins-emerging-markets/index.md

 ## Conclusion

-Stablecoins are reshaping financial access in emerging markets, offering inflation protection, digital dollarization, and efficient cross-border transactions.
+Stablecoins are reshaping financial access in emerging markets, offering inflation protection, digital dollarization and efficient cross-border transactions.
 While market adoption continues to grow, regulatory action will determinine their long-term role in the global financial system.